project-fifo/docs/jingles/packages.md

 3. Create optional package rules if you require them. example:
     ![](/assets/img/jingles/packages04.jpg)

-    In the above example we are essentially saying that "the name of the hypervisor must equal 00-25-90-96-f3-f6".
-The result of choosing this package when creating a machine will ensure that the vm/machine only gets created on the hypervisor / compute node call "00-25-90-96-f3-f6"
+    In the above example we are essentially saying that the **"uuid"** of the hypervisor must equal "**00-25-90-96-f3-f6**".
+The result of choosing this package when creating a machine will ensure that the vm/machine only gets created on the hypervisor / compute node you specified.

 4. Click on the <kbd>+</kbd> plus button to create additional package rules.